-As a researcher or clinician, you may be contacted directly by the media to make comment on a story.
-In doing so, it is always important to know you organisation’s policy on speaking with the media; though if you are able to progress without requiring any permission then we have developed these guidelines based on the Australian National Council of Drug’s (2005) Key Principals for the Reporting of Drug-Related Issues:
+As a researcher or clinician, you may be contacted directly by the media to provide comment on a story.
+In doing so, it is always important to know your organisation’s policy on speaking with the media; though if you are able to progress without requiring any permission then we have developed these guidelines based on the Australian National Council of Drug’s (2005) Key Principals for the Reporting of Drug-Related Issues:

-6) Where the opportunity arises, challenge dominant myths regarding the drug or drugs that you are talking about.
+- Where the opportunity arises, challenge dominant myths regarding the drug or drugs that you are talking about.
 Journalists may inadvertently distort drug use patterns because of a lack of reliable and valid data, or because of the information they have received from a media release.
 Always have data at hand to support your position.

 - Challenge journalists when they are talking about AOD issues being resolved by single factors or simplistic strategies.
 AOD use and related problems are complex issues.
 Openly recognise that drug use can be associated with other conditions, including mental illness, homelessness, trauma, etc.